screwdriver-cd/guide/docs/user-guide/configuration/parameters.md

       active: true
 ---
 ## Parameters Definition
-There are 2 ways of defining parameters, see:
+There are 2 ways to define parameters, you can see them both in the example below.

 ```yaml
 parameters: